Applicant Guidance: Next Steps

 Do I need to respond to all of the reviewers’ comments, or can I disregard comments that seem to me to be unjustified?

-The Introduction of your Resubmission application (see question C.5 for more information) should address all of the weaknesses described in the summary statement.
+The introduction of your resubmission application should address all of the weaknesses described in the summary statement.
 If you disagree with a reviewer’s statement, explain why, and provide additional information.
 Avoid responses that could be seen as argumentative.
-Ask a colleague to read the reviewers’ criticisms and your responses prior to resubmission, to confirm that you have addressed the critique in a way that is informative and non-confrontational.
+Ask a colleague to read the reviewers’ critiques and your responses prior to resubmission, to confirm that you have addressed the critique in a way that is informative and non-confrontational.

 What is the page limit for the introduction to a Resubmission application and how do I indicate changes?